-Below you'll find answers to the most frequently asked questions pertaining to college expenses and child support.
+Below you'll find answers to the following frequently asked questions about college expenses and child support.

-A: As a general matter, most educational expense issues are addressed during the divorce process itself, along with other child support issues.
-However, when there is no agreement in place, the obligation of divorced parents to pay for their child's college expenses will depend on the state.
+Most educational expense issues are addressed during the divorce process itself, along with other child support issues.
+But, when there is no agreement, and no court order, the obligation of divorced parents to pay for their child's college expenses will depend on the state child support laws.

-Some states require divorced parents to pay for college-related expenses (based on the reasoning that a child's education should not suffer because of their parents' divorce), while other states view these as conditional expenses and do not require payments for college expenses or reimbursement.
+Some states (including Arizona) require divorced parents to pay for college-related expenses (based on the reasoning that a child's education should not suffer because of their parents' divorce), while other states view these as conditional expenses and do not require payments for college expenses or reimbursement.
 For example, Michigan child support laws do not require parents to continue child support payments while their child is in college.

 Learn more about the child support guidelines in your state.

-- The financial resources of both parents (including income, savings, and investments);
+- The financial resources of both parents (including parent's income, savings, and investments)

-- The financial resources of the child (including financial aid and scholarships); and
+- The financial resources of the child (including financial aid and scholarships)

-- The child's academic performance (whether the child was going to go to college anyway).
+- The child's academic performance (whether the child was going to go to college)